jonthemango/big-data/README.md

 - Clustering -> k-means algorithm
 - CURE algorithm
 - User Profile and Prediction
+- Polynomial "to construct a new features from other features and interactions terms between them"
+- Random Forest
 - baseline using random and knn.
 Then possibly train a decision tree or random forest.